LogRocket MCP Server

 - Query a user or account's sessions for targeted investigation

-See Ask Galileo for information about what the LogRocket MCP can help with.
+See Ask Galileo for information about what the LogRocket MCP server can help with.

 Setup